 Some of the existing available environmental labels have already taken such concerns into their consideration and hold such values as their core criteria.
 An example includes the Nordic Swan Label.
 The Nordic countries are some of the most environmental friendly regimes in the world.
 Consumers of these countries focus highly on the product impacts, ensuring their lack of harmful substances to both the human body as well as the environment.
 Subsequently, everyone, including pregnant women, children and people with skin allergy, can safely use the products.
 Hence, it is necessary for us to understand more about such labels in order to select the most suitable and healthiest products.

-In conclusion, the good news is that Hong Kong has accepted the use of real natural and organic products.
+In conclusion, the good news is that in many countries, people have accepted the use of real natural and organic products.
 As smart consumers, we need to spend wisely.
 Upon the purchase of the products, an analysis of the list of ingredients is compulsory.
 Pay attention to the actual percentage of the organic ingredients and the criteria of the environmental labels.
 Don’t get deceived.
 Josephine Fairley, the beauty expert, once said : “Why feed your skin with ingredients, which you cannot eat?”
 Let’s act smartly and select wisely.
 Use quality products and lead a healthy path.